Tamminhdiep97/retinaface_onnx/README.md

 # retinaface_onnx

-## This repo is a version of [https://github.com/biubug6/Pytorch_Retinaface](https://github.com/biubug6/Pytorch_Retinaface) which is updated which the ability of convert model backbone into onnx model, allow using cpu for inference in realtime (TLDR: It's fast when running on cpu)<br />
+## This repo is based on [https://github.com/biubug6/Pytorch_Retinaface](https://github.com/biubug6/Pytorch_Retinaface) which updated with the ability of convert model backbone into onnx model, allow using cpu for inference in realtime (TLDR: It's fast when running on cpu)<br />

 ### Setup
 1. Using conda to create a virtual environment